What does Special Educational Needs and Disabilities (SEND) mean?

-Children with special educational needs have learning difficulties or impairments that make it harder for them to learn, than most children the same age.
+Children with special educational needs and disabilities have learning difficulties or impairments that may make it harder for them to learn than most children of the same age.
 They might need additional or different help from that given to other children the same age.

-Children with SEN might need additional help with a range of needs, such as:
+Children with SEND might need additional help with a range of needs, such as:

 - thinking and understanding